-Students that withdraw or do not complete all courses and have received financial aid will be subject to Federal Title IV refund provisions.
+Students who withdraw or do not complete all courses and have received financial aid will be subject to Federal Title IV refund provisions.
 In the event a Title IV refund is necessary, the refund may leave a balance on the student’s tuition account that must be paid.
 See complete refund policy on Pulse financial aid page.
-Students with financial aid should refer to the satisfactory academic progress policy (on Pulse financial aid page) to determine how withdrawals and F’s may impact future financial aid.
+Students with financial aid should refer to the satisfactory academic progress policy (on Pulse financial aid page) to determine how withdrawals and failing grades may impact future financial aid.

 Students withdrawing from a course after the drop/add period must submit the course withdrawal form located below.